• Skip to primary navigation

 Soap

 I absolutely love buying soap when I travel and Costa Rica is no exception.
-There is a nice soap shop in Tamarindo called Alegria Soap Shop & Factory and some spas sell their own soaps and products.
+You can find them in organic shops and the local farmers markets.
+Some spas sell their own soaps and products, usually artisanal, local and organic.

 Pretty painted wooden trinkets from Costa Rica

-The hotels we’ve stayed at that uses Raw Botanicals are Hotel Bahia del Sol, Borinquen, Hotel Poco a Poco, Monteverde Country Lodge and Rio Perdido but they supply many more.
-The hotels sometimes sell their products in their gift shop.
+The hotels we’ve stayed at that uses Raw Botanicals are Hotel Bahia del Sol, Borinquen Thermal resort, Hotel Poco a Poco, Monteverde Country Lodge and Rio Perdido but they supply many more.
+The hotels sometimes sell their products in their gift shop and you can also purchase products on their website.

 Ox Cart/Wheel Figurine